AlexVCaron/mrHARDI/README.md

 ### Other platforms

-Singularity and Nextflow aren't available on Windows.
+Apptainer and Nextflow aren't available on Windows.
 We refer those users to the **Vagrant Installation** section of the readme for an alternative.
 For similar reasons, if there is any problems installing the library and running the tests on a Mac OSX operating system, the user should try using Vagrant.